Diese Webseite verwendet Cookies

 Discuss how can you build on your list?
 Can you access workers at the worksite, in the community, at transit stops, social media?
 Who else might have contact with workers

 You can give each worker a number so that you can quickly see and analyse your level of support for the union campaign.
-Below is an example of how number assessments can be used.
+The use of a common code helps to build a single common language across the union work locally and expand it in a shared organising culture.

 Assessments will change.
 Workers will increase and decrease their involvement in the union as the organising campaign moves forward.
 Assessments need to be constantly updated.